mjfusa/OfficeDocs-MicrosoftSearch/MicrosoftSearch/azure-devops-connector.md

     - For **M365 Government**: https://<span>gcsgcc.office.<span>com/v1.0/admin/oauth/callback
 12. Under **Implicit grant and hybrid flows**, check the option for `ID tokens (used for implicit and hybrid flows)` and click **Configure**.
 13. From the navigation pane, select **Certificates and secrets** under **Manage**.
 14. Select **New Client secret** and select an expiry period for the secret.
-Copy the generated secret (Value) and save it because it is not shown again.
+Copy the generated secret (Value) and save it because it isn't shown again.
 15. Use this Client secret and the application ID to configure the connector.

 **Authenticate the Microsoft Entra app with crawl account**